Links

 Overview

-Rule filters are in open beta as of Panther version 1.54.
+Inline filters are in open beta as of Panther version 1.54.
 Please share any bug reports and feature requests with your account team.

-In the Panther Console, you can easily tune existing rules, including Panther-managed rules, by adding Rule Filters.
-Because Rule Filters are code-free, they expand who, on your security team, can contribute to detection fidelity.
-Note that Rule Filters are available only on rules, not scheduled rules nor policies.
+You can easily tune existing rules, including Panther-managed rules, by adding Inline Filters.
+An Inline Filter is a condition that must pass in order for the detection logic to then be run.
+Inline Filters are available only on rules, not scheduled rules nor policies.

 A common use case for filters is to add an allowlist or denylist.